Harsha1651/Nyay-Bazaar--E-marketplace-for-Lawyers-and-Civilans/README.md

-# NyayBazaar - E-Marketplace for Legal Services
+# NyayBazzaar - E-Marketplace for Legal Services

-NyayBazaar is an innovative e-marketplace designed to revolutionize the legal services industry.
+NyayBazzaar is an innovative e-marketplace designed to revolutionize the legal services industry.
 It provides a centralized platform for clients to connect with qualified lawyers and consultants, streamlining the process of seeking legal assistance while ensuring transparency, accessibility, and security.

 ## Features